 - A voter registration card

 It’s important to note that the address on the type of verification you provide must match your physical business address.

 Congratulations on forming your LLC!
 Now that the tedious part is over with, you’ll need to make sure you are maintaining your annual reports in order to stay compliant on a yearly basis.
 In these reports, you’ll specify information like your LLC’s name and address, the name and address of your registered agent, and details of the services you offer.

 Most states allow you to file your annual reports on the state website, though some require you to mail a hard copy in.
 Regardless of how you file, you will also need to pay the yearly associated fees.

 Pro-tip: Set a Google Calendar reminder on the date your annual report is due.

 In conclusion, starting your remote business is not as difficult as you might think.
 In order to register your LLC, you’ll need to first select a name that is unique to your business.
-This will discern your remote business from competitors.

-Then, you’ll choose a business address that can provide you with privacy and peace of mind.
+Then, you’ll choose a virtual business address that can provide you with privacy and peace of mind.
 You’ll need to find a registered agent to help you maintain compliance (offered FREE of charge with select VPM virtual mailbox plans) and apply for an Employee Identification Number (EIN) to be used for tax purposes.

 Finally, you’ll want to file your Articles of Organization and prepare an operating agreement.
 Once completed and filed, your last steps will be to open a business bank account and make sure you are maintaining your annual reports.

 Don’t Have a Registered Agent Yet?